 Student Clubs & Organizations

-Student Clubs - New Club and Student-Led Initiative Process
+Student Clubs - New Club Process

-New Club and Student-Led Initiative Process
+New Club Process

 There are many opportunities to get involved at Darden!
 Our staff is here to help if you have any questions about navigating clubs or student life.

-Have questions about new club and student-led initiative process?
+Have questions about starting a new club?

-- Club: Offers a space for students who share the same career interests, hobbies, or identities to convene.
+Clubs offer a space for students who share the same career interests, hobbies, or identities to convene.
 Clubs are Contracted Independent Organizations (CIOs) at UVA.
 Full listing of Darden clubs here.

-- Second Year Submission Deadline: MONDAY, 26 AUGUST 2024 – FRIDAY, 20 SEPTEMBER 2024
+- Second Year Submission Deadline: MONDAY, 25 AUGUST 2025 – FRIDAY, 19 SEPTEMBER 2025

-- First Year Submission Deadline: MONDAY, 13 JANUARY 2025 – FRIDAY, 14 FEBRUARY 2025
+- First Year Submission Deadline: MONDAY, 12 JANUARY 2026 – FRIDAY, 13 FEBRUARY 2026

 NOTE: Late applications will not be accepted, nor will requests to meet for approval be accepted after the posted deadline above.